Using Foundry to Deploy To Moonbeam¶

 The src

-folder may already contain Contract.sol
+folder may already contain Counter.sol

-, a minimal Solidity contract.
-Feel free to delete it.
-Instead, you will be deploying an ERC-20 contract.
+folder.
+In the following steps, you will be deploying an ERC-20 contract.
 In the contracts directory, you can create the MyToken.sol

 file: